-The application will be considered by the KLA Leader of Learning of Learning and the Director of Teaching and Learning.
+The application will be considered by the Leader of Learning and the Assistant Principal.
 The student will be notified of the decision and if the application is:

 - (iii) granted, the student will be notified of the outcome - (iv) declined, the student has the right to appeal this decision.
-This is done by writing to the Principal, who will discuss the application with the student, Director of Teaching and Learning and relevant KLA Leader of Learning of Learning.
+This is done by writing to the Principal, who will discuss the application with the student, Assistant Principal and Leader of Learning.